Peakboard/peakboard-templates.github.io/_extensions/Microsoft-Graph/en.md

 title_text: Microsoft Graph API
 by: Peakboard
 description:
-  - This extension allows you to connect data from the Microsoft Graph API as a data source in Peakboard to read or create emails or calendar entries, among other things.
-This way you can create an interactive dashboard to display your emails or send emails, for instance.
+  - This extension allows you to connect data from the Microsoft Graph API as a data source in Peakboard and thus read data from various Microsoft 365 products.
+For example, you can display your calendar or Emails on your dashboard and create calendar entries or send Emails via an interactive dashboard.
 lang: en
 weight: 1000
 isDraft: false